Joe Penny: Early life

-Penny was born in Uxbridge, London to an American father, Joseph Edward Penny Sr., and an Italian mother.
+Penny was born in Uxbridge, London to an American father, Joseph Edward Penny Sr., and an Italian mother, Anne Teresa Rita Cox.
 He was brought up in Marietta, Georgia, United States.
 After his parents divorced, he moved to California with his mother.
 He attended Marina High School in Huntington Beach, California, where he played football and basketball.

 Career

 Starting with a minor role on Forever Fernwood in 1977, Penny has appeared in numerous TV films and television series, including in major roles on Riptide and Jake and the Fatman.
 He has also made many guest appearances on television shows including Touched by an Angel, T. J. Hooker, Vega$, Matt Houston, Lou Grant, CHiPs, Flamingo Road, The Sopranos, Diagnosis: Murder, Matlock, Walker, Texas Ranger, Archie Bunker's Place, 7th Heaven, Tucker's Witch, Boomtown, The Gangster Chronicles, and CSI.
 In 2005, he co-starred with Lea Thompson in the mystery series Jane Doe on the Hallmark Channel.